jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module3/lab1.rst

 Installation of the AS3 package is the same process we experienced installing DO.
 We upload the file, install the package, then send a declaration for AS3 to consume.

-Open step `Step 2: Upload AS3 Extension RPM`, select the AS3 rpm file and then execute.
+Open step `Step 2: Upload AS3 Extension RPM`, select the AS3 rpm file, and then execute.

   |image3|